- Hardware & Software Requirements

 Using the Axigen Image / Container

-An important point is that the Axigen instance data is not the container itself (which holds just package files — binaries and so on) but the "
+An important point is that the Axigen instance data is not stored in the container itself.
+The container holds just package files (binaries and so on), while the instance data is stored in the "

-/var/opt/axigen" volume, which holds the actual server configuration and the server (mailbox / users) data.
+/axigen/var" volume also referred to as the Axigen Data Volume.
+This is where the actual server configuration and the server (mailbox / users) data are located.
 A container may be deleted, upgraded (new container created from a newer image), stopped, started, and the server data will be preserved, as long as the Docker volume which is mapped upon container startup is preserved.

 1. Creating a New Axigen Mail Server Instance